RonClyburn/Card-Practice/README.md

   --ff-accent: "Fraunces", serif;
   --ff-base: "Montserrat", sans-serif;
 }
-By using the :root property I was able to easily keep track of items that I knew I would be frequently using throughout the project.
+### By using the :root property I was able to easily keep track of items that I knew I would be frequently using throughout the project.
 This streamlined the process and made sure that all components were identical throughout.
 ```

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.